dasch-swiss/dsp-tools/docs/incremental-xmlupload.md

 If a xmlupload didn't finish successfully, some resources have already been created, while others have not.
-If one of the remaining resources references a newly created resource by its internal ID, this internal ID must be replaced by the IRI of the newly created resource.
+If one of the remaining resources references an already created resource by its internal ID, this internal ID must be replaced by the IRI of the already created resource.

-Additionally, the newly created resources must be removed from the XML file.
+Additionally, the already created resources must be removed from the XML file.
 Otherwise, they would be created a second time.

 In such a case, proceed as follows: